python-poetry/website/content/blog/2022-08-31-announcing-poetry-1-2-0.md

 If you notice any hard incompatibilities, please report them to the [issue tracker].

 {{% note %}}
-If a project uses ]dependency groups](#dependency-groups), it will not be possible to use 1.1, as this is a new feature introduced by 1.2.
+If a project uses [dependency groups](#dependency-groups), it will not be possible to use 1.1, as they are a new feature introduced by 1.2.
 {{% /note %}}